 See the following resources for support and sample code:

 - Partner Center Security Guidance Group community: The Partner Center Security Guidance Group community is an online community where you can learn about upcoming events and ask any questions that you might have.

 - Partner Center .NET Samples: This GitHub repository contains samples that were developed using .NET that demonstrate how you can implement the Secure Application Model framework.

 - Partner Center Java Samples: This GitHub repository contains samples that were developed using Java that demonstrate how you can implement the Secure Application Model framework.

 - Partner Center PowerShell - multifactor authentication: This multifactor authentication article provides details on how to implement the Secure Application Model framework using PowerShell.

-- Features and licenses for Azure AD multifactor authentication
+- Features and licenses for Microsoft Entra multifactor authentication

 - Testing the Partner Security Requirements using PowerShell